 Built-in review workflows, continuous performance monitoring, and transparent reputation systems.

 Verification is the single most important feature of any workforce platform, yet it remains the area where most platforms fall short.
-A platform that allows unverified workers to accept tasks is essentially outsourcing its quality control to you, the hiring party.
+A platform that exposes weak profile signals and few review records is essentially outsourcing its quality control to you, the hiring party.

 Feature 2: Content Safety

 As on-demand platforms grow, they inevitably attract bad actors who attempt to use them for harmful purposes.
-A responsible platform screens every task through a combination of automated content filters and human moderation review.
-This protects workers from exploitative tasks and protects hiring parties from reputational risk.
+A responsible platform uses clear policies, automated filters, and human moderation review for flagged content.
+This helps reduce exploitative tasks and reputational risk.

 Ask potential platforms about their content moderation policies.
 Do they publish their guidelines?
 How do they handle edge cases?
 What is their response time for moderation appeals?
 Transparency in content safety is a strong indicator of platform maturity.